 There are myriad reasons that could warrant the need for a home visit by school representatives and practitioners, and every school will respond to such concerns differently.

-There needs to be a thorough awareness of the possible risks when undertaking a home visit.
-These might include inaccessible entrances; any hazards associated with the property; pets that could be dangerous or particular relatives and individuals known to frequent the property.
+There must be a strong awareness of possible risks when undertaking a home visit.
+These might include inaccessible entrances, hazards associated with the property, dangerous pets, or particular individuals known to visit the home.
+Anything that could pose a risk should be discussed formally, noted in writing, and checked ahead of time.

 Initial visits